The Yoast SEO readability analysis: methodological choices explained

 Why readability?

 Readability is of great importance!
 It determines whether people understand the message of your text.
-Although correct spelling and grammar are important, these are most certainly not the only factors influencing the readability.
-A readable text is a text someone wants reads all the way through.
+Although correct spelling and grammar are important, these are certainly not the only factors influencing the readability.
+A readable text is a text someone wants to read through.

 Deciding upon measurements

-In the second phase, we analyzed the readability of text we considered to be readable and on text we considered to be a bad read.
-In this phase we also calculated readability scores of text we considered well-written, as well as readability scores of text we considered badly written.
+In the second phase, we analyzed the readability of text we considered readable and on text we considered to be a bad read.
+In this phase, we also calculated the readability scores of text we considered well-written and the readability scores of text we considered badly written.
 We used all the information of the two phases in developing our content checks to come to the first version of our assessments.

 Finetuning measurements with some research

-In the final phase of developing the assessment, we used our own readability analysis.
+In the final phase of developing the assessment, we used our readability analysis.
 In this phase, we put our content checks to the test.
-We analyzed text of lots of news sites and blogs using our own readability analysis tool.
-We checked out text of the Guardian, of Moz, but also articles of low-key mum and travel blogs.
-We selected a total of 75 articles from very different blogs and news sites.
+We analyzed the text of many news sites and blogs using our readability analysis tool.
+We checked out the text of the Guardian, of Moz, and articles from low-key mum blogs and travel blogs.
+We selected 75 articles from very different blogs and news sites.

-The purpose of the analysis of these 75 different articles was to make sure that the assessments in the readability analysis are sufficiently distinctive.
-If the bullet of the readability analysis would be green all the time, that wouldn’t help our users.
-But, if it would be almost impossible to get a green bullet, that would lead to much frustration as well.
+Analyzing these 75 articles was to ensure that the readability analysis assessments were sufficiently distinctive.
+If the bullet of the readability analysis would always be green, that wouldn’t help our users.
+But, if it would be almost impossible to get a green bullet, that would also lead to much frustration.
 Our research gave us a clear overview of the readability of many different blog post.

 Our research initially showed that more than 40 % of the text scored an overall red bullet on the readability analysis.
 It turned out that very few articles had enough transition words.
-We decided to lower the demands on transition words a bit, as most articles weren’t able to meet our demands.
-In the end, about 35% of the articles scored a red bullet, 30% scored an orange bullet and 35% scored a green bullet.
+We decided to lower the demands on transition words, as most articles couldn’t meet our demands.
+Ultimately, about 35% of the articles scored a red bullet, 30% scored an orange bullet, and 35% scored a green bullet.

 Read more: The readability checks in Yoast SEO: a closer look with our linguists »